-Net sales to customers in the United States increased 3.5% in the first half of fiscal year 2015 compared to the same period last year, while net sales to customers outside of the United States decreased 17.7%.
+Net sales to customers in the United States increased 1.3% in the first nine months of fiscal year 2015 compared to the same period last year, while net sales to customers outside of the United States decreased 11.2%.
+Net sales outside the U.S. were negatively impacted by the strong U.S. dollar relative to other international currencies, particularly in certain geographic regions.
+Additionally, a large international order recognized in the first nine months of fiscal year 2014 did not recur in the first nine months of fiscal year 2015.